Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Cost and Price

-If the valve stem seals are intact and in decent condition, but the cylinder still isn’t holding pressure, you’ll need an engine rebuild.
+If the valve stem seals are intact and in adequate condition, but the cylinder still isn’t holding pressure, you’ll need an engine rebuild.
 The mechanic should first rule out a blown head gasket, of course.

 An engine rebuild is the only way to replace the piston rings.
 Rebuilding an engine isn’t an inexpensive job.
 In most cases, you’re looking at at least $3,000.
 The larger and rarer your motor, the greater the impact on your wallet.